wultra/mtoken-sdk-android/README.md

 WMT is built on top of [PowerAuth Mobile SDK](https://github.com/wultra/powerauth-mobile-sdk#docucheck-keep-link) and is communication with `Mobile Token REST API` and `Mobile Push Registration API` endpoints described in [PowerAuth Webflow documentation](https://developers.wultra.com/docs/2019.11/powerauth-webflow/)

-To understand `WMT SDK` application level purpose, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token#docucheck-keep-link) that is integrating this SDK.
+To understand `WMT SDK` application-level purpose, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token#docucheck-keep-link) that is integrating this SDK.

 `Wultra Mobile Token SDK` library does precisely this:
 - Registering powerauth activation to receive push notifications